Trump using unsecured Android phone, report says

-Sitting next to the US President could be a highly hackable listening device and camera.
+Sitting next to the US president could be an easily hackable listening device and camera.

-That device is the unsecured Android phone used President Donald Trump, which the New York Times said Wednesday Trump was keeping near him, using it to tweet from the White House while watching television.
+That device is the unsecured Android phone used by President Donald Trump, reported The New York Times on Wednesday.
+Trump was apparently keeping the phone near him and using it to tweet from the White House while watching television.

-The Secret Service issued Trump a secured smartphone for his inauguration.
+The Secret Service issued Trump a secured phone for his inauguration.
 According to Johnson, that phone would have very limited capabilities.
-President Barack Obama used his Secret Service-issued Blackberry to access the @POTUS Twitter account, so tweeting from a smartphone is not unheard of from a president.
+President Barack Obama used his Secret Service-issued Blackberry to access the @POTUS Twitter account, so tweeting from a phone is not unheard of from a president.
 What's potentially dangerous is having the unsecured phone around, as it would be extremely easy to hack, Johnson said.

 CNET Magazine: Check out a sampling of the stories you'll find in CNET's newsstand edition, right here.